python-effect/effect/README.rst

 object with the correct 'prompt' value.

-Second, you can implement ReadLine in a number of different ways - it's possible to override the implementations of effects to do whatever you want.
+Second, you can implement ReadLine in a number of different ways - it's possible to override the way an intent is performed to do whatever you want.

-Third, your function is now purely functional, letting you rest easy knowing that you've improved the amount of quality code in the world ;-)

 For more information on how to implement the actual effect-performing code, and other details, see the `API documentation`_